Dinsmore & Shohl

 Dinsmore is a large U.S. law firm with a lead administrative office in Cincinnati, Ohio.
 It is an AmLaw 200 and National Law Journal 250 firm, and has been named to the U.S. News & World Report and Best Lawyers Best Law Firm lists.
-The firm consists of more than 750 attorneys practicing in 29 cities throughout Ohio, California, Colorado, Connecticut, Florida, Georgia, Illinois, Indiana, Kentucky, Massachusetts, Michigan, Pennsylvania, West Virginia and Washington D.C.
+The firm consists of more than 750 attorneys practicing in 30 cities throughout California, Colorado, Connecticut, Florida, Georgia, Illinois, Indiana, Kentucky, Massachusetts, Michigan, Ohio, Pennsylvania, Texas, West Virginia and Washington D.C.